 - lessen recovery time

 Low-impact, moderate-intensity exercise activities (such as walking and swimming) are great choices.
-You can also opt for yoga or Pilates classes, DVDs, or videos that are tailored for pregnancy.
+You also can try yoga or Pilates classes, DVDs, videos, or exercise apps that are tailored for pregnancy.
 These are low-impact and they work on strength, flexibility, and relaxation.

 But you should limit high-impact aerobics and avoid certain sports and activities that pose a risk of falling or abdominal injury.
 Typical limitations include contact sports, downhill skiing, scuba diving, and horseback riding.

 It's also important to be aware of how your body changes.
 During pregnancy, your body produces a hormone known as relaxin, which is believed to help prepare the pubic area and the cervix for the birth.
 The relaxin loosens the ligaments in your body, making you less stable and more prone to injury.